3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ****************************************************************************************************************************
 ****************************************************************************************************************************

-Then, paste the include command into your printer.cfg file
+Then, paste the include commands into your printer.cfg file
 ```
 [include ./Demon_Klipper_Essentials_Unified/*.cfg]
+[include ./Demon_User_Files/*cfg]
 ```

 This will bring these files into your system.
 Although it's best not to do this right away.
-It's better to do it after you have setup your printer.cfg a little more with the steps in the section below.
+It's better to do it after you have setup your printer.cfg a little more with the steps in the sections below.
+Include files when you're here!

 [Other ways to install are here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/Other_Ways_To_Install.md)